5 Mistakes New ESL Teachers ALWAYS Make

 If students are highly engaged in a speaking activity, let it continue a little longer.
 If the energy drops, change the pace.

 Switch activities.
 Move students around.
 Re-engage the room.
-Do not keep forcing an activity that clearly is not working.
+Do not continue with something that clearly is not working.

 Good teaching is not about perfectly following a lesson plan.
 It is about responding to the students in front of you.